sherlock-audit/2024-08-velar-artha-judging/README.md

 **msheikhattari**

 No parameters can be updated to fix this issue - DENOM must directly be changed (which is a constant).
-It currently supports annual fees of about 1.5% increments which is way too much precision loss with errors consistently exceeding 10% in all fee calculations.
+It currently supports annual fees of about 1.5\% increments which is way too much precision loss with errors consistently exceeding 10\% in all fee calculations.

-The numerator is blocks * rate, the point is that the rate component cannot support fees with a precision below 1.5% because of the DENOM parameter that is too small.
+The numerator is blocks * rate, the point is that the rate component cannot support fees with a precision below 1.5\% because of the DENOM parameter that is too small.

 I included a PoC which clearly demonstrates this currently unavoidable precision loss.

 **rickkk137**

 > No parameters can be updated to fix this issue - DENOM must directly be changed (which is a constant).
-It currently supports annual fees of about 1.5% increments which is way too much precision loss with errors consistently exceeding 10% in all fee calculations.
+It currently supports annual fees of about 1.5\% increments which is way too much precision loss with errors consistently exceeding 10\% in all fee calculations.
 >
-> The numerator is blocks * rate, the point is that the rate component cannot support fees with a precision below 1.5% because of the DENOM parameter that is too small.
+> The numerator is blocks * rate, the point is that the rate component cannot support fees with a precision below 1.5\% because of the DENOM parameter that is too small.
 >
 > I included a PoC which clearly demonstrates this currently unavoidable precision loss.

-I read your PoC,root cause in this report is here which mentioned in this report and borrowing_paid calculation doesn't have effect
+I read your PoC,root cause in this report is here which mentioned in this report and borrowing\_paid calculation doesn't have effect
 ```vyper
 def utilization(reserves: uint256, interest: uint256) -> uint256:
     return 0 if (reserves == 0 or interest == 0) else (interest / (reserves / 100))